TrickyFatCat/TrickyPrototyping/README.md

 2. Download and unzip archive in this folder.
 You should get such a path to a plugin `Plugins/TrickyPrototyping`;

 3. Alternatively you can clone this repository into the `Plugins` directory;

+## What does it contain?

+The plugin contains the most frequently used things while prototyping various games.

+## AnimatedActor

+This actor can animate its scene components using a timeline component.
+It was used to create doors and buttons for the plugin.

+However, it is possible to make your custom actor using blueprints.

+### Doors

+There are two classes of doors:

+1. `DoorBase`.
+Great to make simple sliding doors;

+2. `DoorSwing`.
+Specifically made for sliding doors.
+It calculates door leaves rotation relative to the player position;

+Doors can be controlled manually.
+However, it’s easy to make them open automatically through interaction.

+### Buttons

+There is only one button class `ButtonBase`.
+However, it is possible to make a pressure plate, a simple button, and a switch out of this class.